cvc5/cvc5/INSTALL.rst

 `CLN <http://www.ginac.de/CLN>`_ is an alternative multiprecision arithmetic package that may offer better performance and memory footprint than GMP.
-Configure cvc5 with ``configure.sh --cln`` to build with this dependency.
+Configure cvc5 with ``configure.sh --cln --gpl`` to build with this dependency.

 Note that CLN is covered by the `GNU General Public License, version 3
 <https://www.gnu.org/licenses/gpl-3.0.en.html>`_.
 If you choose to use cvc5 with